Thinkpad X230 suddenly turns off

 When it only appears in battery mode check and change your battery.

-If nothing of the above helped it is probably the main board or more likely the hard drive or SSD connection as in my case.
+If nothing of the above helped it is probably the main board or more likely the hard drive or SSD connection.
+Later another issue was the deal maker: the cable connections.
+Refer chapter “Supplement” for details.

 Fix HDD/SSD connection